buzzqw/TUS/OBSS/OBSSv2-eng.md

 - consider as a **critical success** a check **succeeded by 8** or more.
 - for **every multiple of 8** by which the check succeeds or fails, **cumulate** respectively an **additional critical success or failure**.

-The same principle applies to the Magic Check that is performed by rolling 3d6 + Magic Proficiency + ability score modifier for spells + 1*Magic Adept, and the result must exceed a difficulty equal to 10 + Magic Level manifested*3.
+The same principle applies to the **Magic Check** that is performed by rolling 3d6 + Magic Proficiency + ability score modifier for spells + 1*Magic Adept, and the result must exceed a difficulty equal to 10 + Magic Level manifested*2 +4 per *category weight* of armor.

 This Option makes characters much more effective in challenges against low-ranking adversaries.